Classic of Filial Piety

-The Classic of Filial Piety, also known by its Chinese name as the Xiaojing, is a Confucian classic treatise giving advice on filial piety: that is, how to behave towards a senior such as a father, an elder brother, or a ruler.
+The Classic of Filial Piety, also known by its Chinese name as the Xiaojing, is a Confucian classic treatise giving advice on filial piety: that is, how to behave towards a senior such as a parent, an elder brother, or a ruler.

 The text was most likely written during the late Warring States period and early Han dynasty and claims to be a conversation between Confucius and his student Zengzi.
 The text was widely used during the Han and later dynasties to teach young children basic moral messages as they learned to read.

 Authorship

 The text dates from the 4th century BC to 3rd century BC.
 It is not known who actually wrote the document.
 It is attributed to a conversation between Confucius and his disciple Zengzi.
 A 12th-century author named He Yin claimed: "The Classic of Filial Piety was not made by Zengzi himself.
 When he retired from his conversation (or conversations) with Kung-ne on the subject of Filial Piety, he repeated to the disciples of his own school what (the master) had said, and they classified the sayings, and formed the treatise."